Do you steer clear of the oils because you just don’t believe they won’t clog your skin and cause more acne?

 Jojoba oil (a classic that works great)

-Argan oil (truly a liquid gold of skin care)
+Argan oil (truly a liquid gold of skin care, but best for the skin types not very prone to acne)

 Hopefully, you feel more courageous now in trying facial oils!
 Let me know your experience if you have used plant-based oils in your skin care.